Business support and advice

 - or phone 0845 4562 506

-Safeguarding the interests of private landowners and rural businesses, the Country Land and Business Association have two main functions; exerting political pressure through authoritative briefing and lobbying of policy members and providing the advice services for their members.
+Safeguarding the interests of private landowners and rural businesses, the Country Land and Business Association have two main functions: exerting political pressure through authoritative briefing and lobbying of policy members; and providing advice services for their members.

-The Energy Advice Line offers impartial advice to help Small and Medium Enterprises save money on energy bills.
+The Energy Advice Line offers impartial advice to help small and medium sized enterprises save money on energy bills.

 Federation of Small Businesses (FSB)

 The largest campaigning pressure group promoting and protecting the interests of the self-employed and owners of small firms.
 The Federation of Small Businesses offers its members assistance and support 24 hours a day.